SchildiChat/schildichat-desktop/README.md

 ### Build SchildiChat Web and deploy it directly to your web server

 Put the `config.json` with the [configuration](https://github.com/SchildiChat/element-web/blob/sc/docs/config.md) you want for your hosted instance in a subfolder of the `configs` folder.
-Then create a file named `release.mk` and and fill it similar to that:
+Then create a file named `release.mk` and fill it similar to that:
 ```
 .PHONY: your-deploy-web